Some commonly asked questions about ClearMinds and our practice. We keep this section regularly updated, so be sure to check back each time you visit.

-There are usually between 6-20 parents attending the session, run by 1 or 2 facilitators.
-The sessions usually last 2 hours and are held in a central location (e.g. your child’s school).
-There will be a topic/focus and a variety of activities around that area such as group discussions, pairs/small group work, creative ideas, skills practice, motivational & inspirational suggestions, interactive activities and reflective thinking.
+There are usually between 6-20 parents attending the session, run by one or two facilitators.
+The sessions usually last two hours and are held in a central location (e.g. your child’s school).
+There will be a topic/focus and a variety of activities around that area such as group discussions, pairs/small group work, creative ideas, skills practice, motivational and inspirational suggestions, interactive activities and reflective thinking.
 Workshops are usually ‘stand-alone’ topics.
-Courses usually last between 4 and 6 weekly sessions.
-If you are attending a course then each one will build on the learning from the week before.
+Courses usually last between four and six weekly sessions.
+If you are attending a course, each one will build on the learning from the week before.

 What if I'm worried about sharing private family information with strangers?

 We are very clear about the importance of confidentiality within the group and ask people to undertake not to discuss anyone else’s circumstances outside the group setting.
 Everyone attending is in the same position and we have always found group members to be very respectful of this.
 We do have a duty of care to report any cause for concern about Risk of Harm, with a view to accessing the right kind of support.

 Is it necessary for both parents to attend sessions?

 It is ideal if both parents can attend, although this is not always necessary.
 Many single parents use our materials successfully.
 Families with both parents attending will experience many benefits at home and will learn how to work as a team to change their child’s behaviour.
 We find that, if both parents attend the sessions, they tend to communicate more effectively about parenting, argue and disagree less and support each other more.